The Address Bar is one of the most important and frequently used elements in your browser. Continue reading to learn more about:

 Address Bar location

-You can choose to display the Address Bar at the top or bottom of the browser window.
-You can select this in Settings > Address Bar > Address Bar Position.
+You can decide whether to display the Address Bar at the top or bottom of the browser window.
+Make the choice in Settings > Address Bar > Address Bar Position.

 Show / Hide Address Bar